 Resources and practical support for students

-- What resources and facilities are available for students with ASD and additional needs?
-For example, are there independent study rooms, or rooms with fluorescent lights turned off?
+- What resources and facilities are available for autistic students?
+For example, are there independent study rooms, or sensory rooms with fluorescent lights turned off?

 - What types of support services and wellbeing, pastoral care or peer mentoring programs does the school have?

-- Does the school have a staff member experienced in working with students with ASD who can be your child’s main contact?
+- Does the school have a staff member experienced in working with autistic students who can be your child’s main contact?

-- Will teachers help students with ASD self-manage, so students can get the most out of classroom and other activities?
-For example, if a student uses a timer to focus on specific activities, would the teachers support this?
+- Will teachers help autistic students self-manage, so students can get the most out of classroom and other activities?
+For example, if a student uses a timer to focus on specific activities, would teachers support this?